JHMarkey/Maze-Solver/README.md

 ## Introduction

 This repository contains code for a maze-solving robot implemented using a Zumo 32U4 robot platform.
 The code is designed to enable the robot to search a maze until it finds a houses or reaches the maximum move count, upon reaching either of these thresholds the robot will return to its start point and begin searching again.
-The robot will repeat this robot until 2 Houses have been found and it has returned to the start for the final time.
+The robot will repeat this robot until a defined number of Houses have been found and it has returned to the start for the final time.

 ## References